 In this section we provide additional evidence, from simulations and real data, on MTAG's performance.
 We begin (section 2.2) with a general description of the data-generating process used throughout our simulations.
 Next, we verify that the analytic formulas for MSE, statistical power, and FDR derived in section 1.4 hold in our simulated data (as of course they must).
 Our remaining analyses test for biases in MTAG standard errors.
-Our theoretical derivation of the feasible MTAG estimator and its standard error (sections 1.2.4-1.2.5) did not account for the sampling variance in $\hat{\Omega}$ and $\hat{\Sigma}j$ .
+Our theoretical derivation of the feasible MTAG estimator and its standard error (sections 1.2.4-1.2.5) did not account for the sampling variance in $\hat{\Omega}$ and $\hat{\Sigma}j$.
 Theoretically, the size of the bias should increase with the number of traits included in the MTAG analysis.
 In section 2.4.1, we therefore explore quantitatively the biases resulting from unaccounted-for sampling variance as MTAG is progressively applied to a larger number (up to 20) of traits.
 Finally, we used individual-level data from UK Biobank to create "synthetic" cohorts with known overlap.
-We apply MTAG to summary statistics from genome-wide association analyses conducted in the full sample.
+We apply MTAG to summary statistics from genome-wide association analyses conducted in these cohorts and test for biases by comparing MTAG standard errors to those from a single GWAS conducted in the full sample.